Phase transition in random tensors with multiple independent spikes: Pure -spin Models

 In spin glasses, the parameter $\beta$ is understood as the (inverse) temperature parameter, while in the detection problem of \eqref{spikes}, it is interpreted as the signal strength or SNR.
 These equivalent meanings of $\beta$ are justified below in Lemma \ref{dtv_free} via an integral representation for the total variation distance between $W$ and $T$.

 The following proposition shows that the high-temperature regime $\cal{R}$ is an interval and its right-end boundary is $\beta_c$.
-It also characterizes this regime in terms of the constant $v_*$ and the auxiliary function $\Gamma_b(v)$ defined in \eqref{q1} and \eqref{add:eq1}, respectively.
+It also gives a characterization of $\cal{R}$ in terms of the constant $v_*$ and the auxiliary function $\Gamma_b(v)$ defined in \eqref{q1} and \eqref{add:eq1}, respectively.